shabin5785/Udemy-React/Basics.md

 -Every react class based component must have a render method to show it on screen

 - Events are handled by event handlers and pass the event handler to the element we want to monitor.
-The custom handlers are linked using html triggers like onchange onFocus etc. This event object is inturn passed to the custom handler function
+The custom handlers are linked using html triggers like onchange onFocus etc. This event object is inturn passed to the custom handler function.
+The event object passed has all details of the event.